christianThardy/christianThardy.github.io/tom-interpretability.md

 # Conclusion <a id="conclusion"></a>
 <sub>[↑](#top)</sub>

-By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), the hope of my work here and future work is to validate or invalidate that certain heads or circuits are causally implicated in tasks that map onto ToM-like reasoning.
+By bridging high-level behavioral analogues (tracking and updating belief states of entities) with low-level computational mechanisms (transformer attention heads, MLPs and residual streams), the hope of my work here and future work is to validate or invalidate that certain circuits are causally implicated in tasks that map onto ToM-like reasoning.

 The proposed ToM circuit: